Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: A general result involving a Borel property of open subgroups

 \item $\mrm{Out} (G)$ is profinite for each $G \in \+ V$. \end{enumerate} \end{theorem}

 \begin{proof} (1) The structures with domain $\omega$ in a fixed countable signature $L$ can be seen as a standard Borel space $\mrm{Mod}(L)$ \cite[Section 3.5]{gao}.
-By \cite[Section 3.3]{nies}, there is a Borel function taking an oligomorphic group $G$ to a bijection $ \nu_G\colon \+ \omega \to \mrm{dom} (\+ M(G))$; this uses a result of Lusin-Novikov in the version of \cite[18.10]{Kechris:95}.
+By \cite[Section 3.3]{nies}, there is a Borel function taking an oligomorphic group $G$ to a bijection $ \nu_G\colon \+ \omega \to \mrm{dom} (\+ M(G))$ (this uses a result of Lusin-Novikov in the version of \cite[18.10]{Kechris:95}).
 Via this bijection we can view $\+ M(G)$ as a structure with domain $\omega$ in such a way that the map $G \mapsto \+M(G)$ is Borel.
 The structures $\+ M(G)$ and the meet groupoid $\+ W(G)$ are interdefinable in a uniform way \cite[Remark 2.16]{coarse}, so the map $G \to \+ W(G)$ is also Borel in this sense.
-Then, since $P$ is a Borel relation, the map $G \mapsto \+ W^P(G)$ is Borel, where $\+ W^P(G)$ is $\+ W(G)$ extended by a unary predicate $L_P$ saying that a subgroup satisfies $P$.
-The domain of the structure $\+ C^P_G$ can be first-order defined in the extended structure $\+ W^P(G)$ as the set of cosets of subgroups that satisfy the property $L_P$.
-The relations and operation on $\+ C^P_G$ can be defined in $\+ W(G)$ in a uniform way.
-Viewing $\+ W(G)$ as a structure with domain $\omega$ as above, this shows that the map $G \mapsto \+ C^P_G$ is Borel.
-By \ref{the_first_crucial_lemma} and \ref{useful_prop}, the Borel map $G \mapsto \mrm{Th}(\+ C^P_G)$ now establishes smoothness of $\cong$ on $\mathcal{L}$.
+Then, since $P$ is a Borel relation, the map $G \mapsto \+ W^P(G)$ is Borel, where we define $\+ W^P(G)$ as the structure $\+ W(G)$ extended by a unary predicate saying that a subgroup satisfies $P$.
+The domain of the structure $\+ C^P_G$ can be first-order defined in $\+ W^P(G)$ as the set of cosets of subgroups that satisfy the property $P$.

+We claim that each relation and operation of $\+ C^P_G$ in Definition~\ref{def_expanded_12_extra} can also be defined in $\+ W^P(G)$ by a first-order formula that does not depend on $G$ (and also not on $P$).
+For (a) in \ref{def_expanded_12_extra}, this holds because $\mrm{Dom}(B)=U$ iff $B \cdot B^{-1} = U$ and $\mrm{Cod}(B)=V$ if $B^{-1}\cdot B = V$.
+For (b) in \ref{def_expanded_12_extra}, one uses that $\+ W^P(G)$ contains the binary intersection operation and a constant for $\emptyset$, and for (c) it is immediate.